-THESE emmets how little they are in our eyes!
-We tread them to dust, and a troop of them dies.
+THESE emmets, how little they are in our eyes!

+We tread them to dust, and a troop of them dies,

-Without our regard or concern:
+Without our regard or concern;

-Yet wise as we are, if we went to their school, There's many a sluggard, and many a fool, Some lessons of wisdom might learn.
+Yet, wise as we are, if we went to their school,

+There's many a sluggard and many a fool,

+Some lessons of wisdom might learn.

-They don't wear their time out in sleeping or
+2 They wear not their time out in sleeping or play,

-play,